Installation

 Databricks CLI will confirm a few options:

-- Whether you want to remove all dqx artefacts from the workspace as well.
+- Whether you want to remove all DQX artefacts from the workspace or not.
 Defaults to 'no'.